AndyObtiva/glimmer-dsl-swt/docs/reference/GLIMMER_PACKAGING_AND_DISTRIBUTION.md

 - Available Windows packaging types are `msi`, `exe`, and `app-image` (image means a Windows application directory without a setup program).
 Learn more about Windows packaging are [over here](#windows-application-packaging).
 - Available Linux packaging types are `deb`, `rpm`, and `app-image` (Note: Linux native packaging has not been tested successfully, which is why `glimmer package:gem` is recommended on Linux instead.
 If you get it working, please contribute to this doc file with a Pull Request).

-Note: if you are using Glimmer manually, to make the `glimmer package` command available, you must add the following line to your application `Rakefile` (automatically done for you if you scaffold an app or gem with `glimmer scaffold[AppName]` or `glimmer scaffold:gem:customshell[GemName]`):
+Note: if you are using Glimmer manually without scaffolding, in order to make the `glimmer package` command available, you must add the following line to your application `Rakefile` (automatically done for you if you scaffold an app or gem with `glimmer scaffold[AppName]` or `glimmer scaffold:gem:customshell[GemName]`):

 ```ruby
 require 'glimmer/rake_task'